Aliases for ERN1 Gene

 ERN1 (Endoplasmic Reticulum To Nucleus Signaling 1) is a Protein Coding gene.
 Diseases associated with ERN1 include Chromosome 6Pter-P24 Deletion Syndrome and Alzheimer Disease.
-Among its related pathways are Transport to the Golgi and subsequent modification and Unfolded Protein Response (UPR).
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Protein processing in endoplasmic reticulum.
 GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is ERN2.

 UniProtKB/Swiss-Prot for ERN1 Gene